-Despite the sequential description of the extended Chinese restaurant metaphor, it can be shown that the $p$ allocation variables are apriori exchangeable for PDPs, and more generally, are exchangeable for product partition models \citep{Barry_Hartigan_1993, Quintana_Iglesias_2003} and species sampling models \citep{Ishwaran_James_2003}.
+Despite the sequential description of the extended Chinese restaurant metaphor, it can be shown that the $p$ allocation variables are apriori exchangeable for PDPs, and more generally, also for product partition models \citep{Barry_Hartigan_1993, Quintana_Iglesias_2003} and species sampling models \citep{Ishwaran_James_2003}.
 The number of distinct clusters, $q$, is stochastically increasing in the PDP parameters $M$ and $d$.
-For a fixed $d$, all the covariates are assigned to separate clusters (i.e., $q=p$) in the limit as $M \to \infty$.
+For fixed $d$, all $p$ covariates are assigned to singleton clusters (i.e., $q=p$) in the limit as $M \to \infty$.
 When $d = 0$, we obtain the Dirichlet process with mass parameter $M$.
 Refer to \cite{Lijoi_Prunster_2010} for a detailed discussion of Bayesian nonparametric~models, including Dirichlet processes and~PDPs.

-PDPs provide an effective dimension reduction technique in high-dimensional settings.
-This is because the random number of clusters, $q=q^{(p)}$, is asymptotically equivalent to
+PDPs allow effective dimension reduction in high dimensional settings; the random number of clusters, $q=q^{(p)}$, is asymptotically equivalent to

 where $S_{d, M}$ is a positive random variable.
-Since the number of clusters is asymptotically of a smaller order than $p$, this results in considerable dimension reduction when $p$ is large.
-Equation~(\ref{q}) implies that the number of clusters for a Dirichlet process is of a smaller order than for a PDP.
-Dirichlet processes have been previously utilized for dimension reduction; for example, see \cite{Medvedovic_etal_2004}, \cite{Kim_etal_2006}, \cite{Dunson_etal_2008} and \cite{Dunson_Park_2008}.
-The discount parameter $d$ is given the mixture prior $\frac{1}{2}\delta_0 + \frac{1}{2} U(0,1)$, where $\delta_0$ denotes a point mass at 0.
+The number of clusters is asymptotically smaller order than $p$, resulting in dimension reduction when $p$ is large.
+Equation~(\ref{q}) implies that the number of clusters for a Dirichlet process is smaller order than for a PDP.
+Dirichlet processes have been previously utilized for dimension reduction; for example, see \cite{Medvedovic_etal_2004}, \cite{Kim_etal_2006}, \cite{Dunson_etal_2008}, and \cite{Dunson_Park_2008}.
+The discount parameter $d$ is given mixture prior $\frac{1}{2}\delta_0 + \frac{1}{2} U(0,1)$, where $\delta_0$ denotes a point mass at 0.
 Although we suspect that connectome datasets may be more appropriately modeled with PDPs, this specification is appealing in allowing the model to adaptively simplify to a Dirichlet process when appropriate.

-\paragraph{Latent vector elements.}\quad The PDP prior specification is completed by a \textit{base distribution} in $\{0,1\}^n$ for each of the binary latent vectors.
-We assume that the $nq$ number of elements of latent vectors $\boldsymbol{v}_1,\ldots,\boldsymbol{v}_q$ are distributed as
+\paragraph{Latent vector elements.}\quad The PDP prior specification is completed by a \textit{base distribution} in $\{0,1\}^n$ for each binary latent vector.
+We assume that the $nq$ elements of latent vectors $\boldsymbol{v}_1,\ldots,\boldsymbol{v}_q$ are distributed as